While private equity partners can realise considerable wealth from IPOs or stake sales, it's essential they protect that wealth by planning ahead.

 Private equity has had a bumper decade.
-Buyout deal values and exits reached record levels in 2021
+Buyout deal values and exits reached record levels in 2021 and the pipeline looks equally strong.
+Global private equity dry powder – committed investor capital that is unspent – stood at US$1.78 trillion as of February 2022.

-This backdrop has presented private equity houses of all sizes with excellent conditions for buying and selling companies, even with global geopolitical and economic volatility in the first half of 2022 slowing the market
+This backdrop has presented private equity houses of all sizes with excellent conditions for buying and selling companies, even with global geopolitical and economic volatility in the first half of 2022 slowing the market slightly.

-"In order to capitalise on this positive picture, some private equity firms are moving to an IPO to create a balance sheet and fund future growth," explains Edward Dickinson, head of European Leveraged Finance and Sponsor Coverage, RBC Capital Markets in Europe.
-"Identifying the best way of realising the value tied up in their firms is the driving force of our team's conversations with general partners," he adds.
-In 2021, prominent private equity firms such as Bridgepoint went public, with one of the largest buyout groups globally, TPG listing in early 2022 and raising US$1 billion
+“In order to capitalise on this positive picture, some private equity firms are moving to an IPO to create a balance sheet and fund future growth,” explains Edward Dickinson, head of European Leveraged Finance and Sponsor Coverage, RBC Capital Markets in Europe.
+“Identifying the best way of realising the value tied up in their firms is the driving force of our team’s conversations with general partners,” he adds.
+In 2021, prominent private equity firms such as Bridgepoint went public, with one of the largest buyout groups globally, TPG listing in early 2022 and raising US$1 billion in the process.

 While IPOs can release significant wealth for partners, they aren’t always the desired route.
 “They are massively complex, can take considerable time and require a complete re-plumbing of the organisation,” says Dickinson.
 “As a result, it is more common for partners to sell a share of their stake in the business, as it can be done much faster and is far less challenging.”